ausdigital/ausdigital-syn-json/docs/TransformationAPI.md

 # Transformation API

-The transformation API specification defiens a standard interface for lossless, schema-aware transformations
+The transformation API specification defines a standard interface for lossless, schema-aware transformations

 * UBL2JSON : from standard namespace qualified UBL 2.1 XML to a simple JSON representation.
 * JSON2UBL : from a simple JSON representation to standard namespace qualified UBL 2.1 XML instance.